A Security Framework for General Blockchain Layer 2 Protocols

 \subsection{Security and Performance Properties}

-\subsubsection{Comparison of Properties.}
+\subsubsection{Comparison of Properties}

-The key distinction between L2 protocol types lies in the structure of their subroutines, which in turn affects how they satisfy security properties.
-While all secure L2 protocols must guarantee \emph{correct initialization} and \emph{correct settlement}, the performance and assumptions required to satisfy other properties may differ across designs.
-In what follows, we compare how PCF, sidechain, and rollup protocols realize three key properties: $f$-Safety, $(f, T)$-Liveness, and Data Availability.
+The key distinction between L2 protocol types lies in the structure of their subroutines, which in the end affects how they satisfy security properties.
+While the realizations of \emph{correct L2 initialization} and \emph{correct L2 settlement} do not differ across protocol types, the performance and assumptions required to satisfy the remaining security and efficiency properties vary due to differing design choices.
+In what follows, we compare how PCF, sidechain, and rollup protocols realize three key properties: $f$-safety, $(f, T)$-liveness, and data availability.
 The results are summarized in Table~\ref{tab:difference2}.

-\textbf{$f$-Safety} characterizes a protocol’s resilience to adversarial corruption while maintaining consistency of the off-chain state.
-Across all L2 designs, the safety of state transitions depends on the behavior of the operator(s).
-In PCFs, safety is strongest: each state update must be agreed upon by \emph{all} operators, so the protocol remains safe as long as at least one operator is honest.
-Sidechains achieve safety through their consensus protocol, typically tolerating up to $f$ Byzantine faults (BFT threshold).
-In rollups, safety depends on the underlying L1 ledger and the existence of at least one honest operator.
-In zk-rollups, safety depends solely on the safety of the L1, as state transitions are verified through validity proofs.
-In contrast, optimistic rollups additionally rely on L1's liveness, as fraud proofs must be submitted and resolved within a bounded time window.
+\textbf{$f$-Safety} characterizes a protocol's resilience to adversarial corruption while maintaining consistency of the L2 executed requests and states, as captured jointly by $\mathcal{F}_{\text{update}}$ and $\mathcal{F}_{\text{read}}$.
+Note that it is initially assumed that there is at least one honest client to make the L2 protocol meaningful.
+As discussed in the analysis of subroutine content differences, safety is strongest in PCFs: each state update must be proposed by \emph{all} honest clients (who also act as operators), so the protocol remains safe as long as at least one client is honest, which is the initial assumption for the L2 protocols.
+In sidechains, safety is achieved through a consensus protocol executed among the operators independently of the clients, typically tolerating up to $f_{OP}$ operator threshold.
+In rollups, safety's consistency requirement is anchored in the underlying L1 blockchain via the corruption budget $f_{L_1}$.
+Additionally, the L2 corruption $f_{L_2}$ must hold to guarantee correct execution, since it does not directly read the L1 state executed by L1 participants, which, in optimistic rollups, coincides with the at least one honest client assumption.

-\textbf{$(f, T)$-Liveness} characterizes the protocol’s resilience to adversarial blocking of honest requests, as well as the latency incurred before such requests are successfully processed.
-We distinguish between two sources of latency: $T_{L_2}$, caused by execution and communication within the L2 protocol, and $T_{L_1}$, incurred by interactions with the L1 ledger.